 How to Braid Garlic

-3. Lay bulb five beside bulb four, aligning the stalk with the centre stalk again.
-Now fold the right-hand stalk over the two centre stalks to become the new centre.
+3. Lay bulb five beside bulb four, aligning the stalk with the center stalk again.
+Now fold the right-hand stalk over the two center stalks to become the new center.
 Pull the middle two stalks over to form the new left.

 5. When you have braided the last garlic bulb in, carry on braiding the foliage until you are almost out of it.
 Tie the braid off above the last fold, leaving string to hang the braid with.